cloudpea/Kubernetes/helm/mongo/Readme.md

 [MongoDB Backup](https://github.com/stefanprodan/mgob) deploys a Kubernetes Pod which takes MongoDB Backups and uploads to an Azure Storage Account.

-Step 1 - Ensure the relevant storageclasses are installed which can be found in the storageclasses section of this repository:
+Step 1 - Ensure the relevant storageclasses are installed which can be found in the [storageclasses](https://github.com/cloudpea/Kubernetes/blob/master/storageclasses/) section of this repository:
 kubectl apply -f storageclasses.yaml

-Step 2 - Install MongoDB Replica Set via Helm using the below command:
+Step 2 - Provision the MongoDB Replica Set via Helm using the command:
 helm install . --name mongo \
 --namespace <namespace> \
 --set databaseName=<dbName> \